 I realize this isn’t always possible, but to the greatest extent, you can (even if temporarily) put some distance between yourself and the people in your life who raise your blood pressure.

 Life is full of unavoidable stress.
 We don’t need to opt into extra stress when we can choose something else.

 Handling Your Stress From Here On Out

 Chances are you’ve fallen into some pretty terrible habits when it comes to stress management.
-Whether it’s drinking to “relax” and quiet the stress party in your brain, smoking, or eating to feel better, your job from now on is to change the way you cope with stress.
+Whether it’s drinking to “relax” and quiet the stress party in your brain, smoking, or eating to feel better, your job from now on is to change how you cope with stress.

 It is one of the most liberating things you can do for yourself.